-He also serves the tourism community on the National Executive Council of SATSA as Treasurer, and as a committee member as PR and Membership Secretary for the local Gauteng Chapter.
+He also served the tourism community on the National Executive Council of SATSA as Treasurer, and as a committee member as PR and Membership Secretary for the local Gauteng Chapter.

 It is not good enough, he says, to be first, if the gap between you and the rest of the pack is too small to perceive, unless of course you have lapped them already!
 But more importantly it is not who you leave behind, but what you leave behind that really counts.

 Behind every successful man is a great woman, but Mary is not only behind Bill but at his side and often way out in front.

 A real mover and shaker, affectionately known as “Sarge” if something needs to be done, Mary is “onto it” (and so will everyone else be) until it is completed.